bob1de/hass-apps/docs/apps/schedy/expressions/postprocessors.rst

   result as its only argument and returns the post-processed result.
 This can conveniently be used with lambda-closures .

-When an expression results in such a preliminary result, the result is stored until a subsequent rule results in something final (not preliminary).
-Then, the stored preliminary results are applied to that result one by one in the order they were generated.
+When an expression results in such a postprocessor object, it is stored until a subsequent rule returns some real result.
+Then, the stored postprocessors are applied to that result one by one in the order they were generated.